avalonbits/agon/asm/README.md

-AGON assemmbly programs.
+AGON assembly programs.
 ========================

-A few programs written in eZ80 assembly for the Agon line of computersi and its [emulator](https://github.com/tomm/fab-agon-emulator).
+A few programs written in eZ80 assembly for the Agon line of computers and its [emulator](https://github.com/tomm/fab-agon-emulator).
 They require MOS 1.04 or above and VDP 1.04 or above.

-All programs here are moslets, meaning they should be copied to the `/mos` directory and can be ran by typing their name on the command line and pressing ENTER/RETURN.
+All programs here are moslets, meaning they should be copied to the `/mos` directory and can be ran by typing their name on the command line and pressing `ENTER/RETURN`.

-The purpose of these programs is to be educational, so they are heavily commented and not necessarily the most efficient versions possible.
+The purpose of these programs is to be educational and for me to learn ez80 assembly, so they are heavily commented and not necessarily the most efficient versions possible.

 To assemble them on your agon computer, you will the need the [ez80asm assembler](https://github.com/envenomator/agon-ez80asm).
 Follow the instructions there to install it to your `/mos` directory.